What is Halitosis?

 What causes Halitosis?

-There are many potential causes to halitosis.
+There are many potential causes of halitosis.
 It is possible that is being caused by dental issues such as gum disease, cavities, or bacteria growth that is not being removed with brushing or flossing.

 The effects of halitosis can also be caused by dry mouth.
 Saliva production leads to a cleaner mouth and better smelling breath.
 It rinses your mouth, removes unwanted particles left behind, and helps to prevent bad bacteria growth.
 A dry mouth can lead to some smelly breath and an unhealthy mouth.
 Drinking water and snacks can help produce salvia.